GoaLitiuM/cvbuild/README.md

+This is a dump of my dub-like build tool written in 2019 for my game engine project I was writing in D back then.
+The codebase has not been cleaned so there might be a lot of uncommented old code and comments everywhere.
+The main focus of this project was to provide quick compilation times while iterating the project.
+At the time, building the project with dub used to take up to 10 seconds every time I made a small change to the project.
+With this tool, if my memory serves me right, it only took 1-2 seconds to build the project (in `--buildMode=package`) and start debugging it right away, which was a huge improvement.

+---

 Notable differences compared to Dub:
 - All packages gets compiled under one shared build directory, nothing is stored elsewhere.
 - Compiling and linking are done separately.